-Karan Johar Has Baby Twins W/O Wife: What Is Surrogacy?
+Karan Johar Has Baby Twins Sans Wife: What Is Surrogacy?
 Is It Legal In India?

 As Karan Johar has baby twins without having a wife, surrogacy in India seems to be “in.”
 India has always been the favorite country for foreigners in terms of having surrogate babies.
 Many a time, people go for illegal, or at least immoral, ways of going through the process.
-It might be easier to find a woman in this developing country, who is willing to bear a child for money.
+It might be easier to find a woman in this developing country who is willing to bear a child for money.
 However, surrogacy in India has become a recent trend in Bollywood.
 As more celebrities in India are going for it, the so-called stigma associated with it appears to fade away.
 People have started talking about it openly, thanks to celebrities like Johar who became a father without having a partner.
 More people are now interested to know a few things.
 What is surrogacy?
 Is it legal in India?

 Surrogacy is still a complicated topic for many, especially in India where a huge part of the population is illiterate.
 The idea is unclear even for many of those who are conventionally educated.
 The reason is simple.
 It is not a common procedure.
 Most people in the world still bear kids in the conventional way.
 As there are more complications – both medically and socially, more people are going for surrogacy.
 The process is still controversial.
 If you are in the United States, you may like to check the local law regarding the procedure.